mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 Imagine learning to throw darts at a dartboard.
 At first, your throws are random.
 You miss left.
 Then right.
 Then too high.
 But each throw teaches you something.
 You adjust your aim slightly based on where the dart landed.

-That cycle—**try → observe → adjust**—is exactly how neural networks learn.
+That cycle **try → observe → adjust** is exactly how neural networks learn.

 In deep learning, this learning happens through two tightly connected processes: